 Parsing national identity is complex.
 However, attempting to grasp North Korean identity is even more so.
 Hampered by isolation and shrouded in government propaganda, understanding North Korea—nicknamed the “Hermit Kingdom”—requires multiple perspectives.

 With state-appointed chaperones controlling which aspects visitors are allowed to see, let alone photograph, shooting an unconstructed look at the country is practically impossible.
-A new group show curated by Marc Prust, North Korean Perspectives, brings together the work of 11 different photographers to discuss this difficulty and attempt to get a closer look at North Korea.
+A group show curated by Marc Prust, North Korean Perspectives, brings together the work of 11 different photographers to discuss this difficulty and attempt to get a closer look at North Korea.

 North Korean Perspectives opens with Pierre Bessard’s black-and-white shots from “The Kim Personality Cult,” picturing a packed stadium at the May Day celebrations, as well as a look inside a North Korean factory.
 These images project pride and a strong emphasis on a focused work ethic.